 - Typos.
 Sometimes there is a typo in either the username, email or password.
 If there is a typo in your password and you wish to reset it, you can do so by clicking the “Forgot Username/Password” option on the sign in page.
 This option will also provide you with the correct spelling of the username associated with your email address (note: you cannot change your username yourself and should contact us at email@example.com if you wish to do so).
 If you have not been receiving emails due to a typo in the email address, please contact us with the desired email address, specify the issue and we will correct the typo for you.

 - Sign in route.
 If you are trying to sign in via Google or Facebook but have prevented these websites from sharing your information, eTick will be unable to create an account for you.
 Allowing these websites to share your information to our website should fix the issue.
-Alternatively, you can create an account using the same email you use for either platform, and you should be able to use the Facebook or Google sign in once the account is successfully created. **Please note that the Facebook sign up and sign in options are currently disables.
-If you have used this option to create an account, please contact us at email@example.com to have your account converted to a regular account.
+Alternatively, you can create an account using the same email you use for either platform, and you should be able to use the Facebook or Google sign in once the account is successfully created. **Please note that the Facebook sign up and sign in options are currently disabled.
+If you have used this option to create an account, please contact us at firstname.lastname@example.org to have your account converted to a regular account.

 - Other issues.
 Although less common, sometimes users have issues signing in for other reasons.
 To further investigate this, please contact us at email@example.com and provide us with information regarding whether you are using the website or the app, what phone model you are using (if applicable), and/or any error messages you have received.